8 Best Non-Toxic Changing Pads for safe Nappy Changing

 Babies require frequent diaper changes during the first couple of months.
 Having a designated space and changing pad for diaper change saves you a lot of time and effort of cleaning in case of an accident, which happens often!!

-Considering the frequency of diaper change during those earlier months, it is best to use a non-toxic changing pad to avoid chemical exposure to your baby’s skin at an early age.
+Considering the frequency of diaper changes during those earlier months, it is best to use a non-toxic changing pad and non-toxic disposable diapers or cloth diapers to avoid chemical exposure to your baby’s skin at an early age.

 Most of the convectional diaper changing pads are full of toxic chemicals like BPA, flame retardants, phthalate, vinyl, and most of them are linked to causing health issues.